 You may also have a fever, headache, and swollen lymph glands, depending on the type of germ that causes it.

 In severe cases, days of throwing up and having diarrhea (or both) can cause your body to lose a lot of moisture.
 If you lose too much, you may need medical attention.
 Sometimes it can be life threatening.
 Signs to watch for include:

-You can avoid dehydration by continuing to drink fluids.
-When you are able to keep food down, bland foods -- like toast, rice, bananas, and applesauce -- should be tried first.
-However, experts now recommend returning to a normal diet within 24 hours, if possible.
+You can avoid it by drinking plenty of liquids.
+When you can keep food down again, try bland things like toast, rice, bananas, and applesauce first.
+Go back to a normal diet within 24 hours if you can.

 Many things cause gastroenteritis, including bacteria, viruses, parasites, dairy products, and poor hygiene.